Mohamed-Esmat/contacts-app-upskilling/README.md

 ## Introduction

-Welcome to the Sample React App, a project developed by Mohamed as a part of UpSkilling "Job Simulation Bootcamp" program.
+Welcome to the Sample React App, a project developed by [Mohamed Esmat] as a part of [UpSkilling] "Job Simulation Bootcamp" program.
 This app serves as a practical demonstration of your skills as a frontend developer, showcasing various features and best practices in React application development.

 ## Features